marick/structural-typing/README.md

                        [:points ALL :y] [required-key integer?]})
 ```

-You see that you can supply a *path* to a key, not just a
+The vector describes a *path* into a nested structure.
+That path can
-key.
-Further, that path can include `ALL`, which stands in for all
-elements of a collection.
+include `ALL`, which stands in for all elements of a collection.

 The `ok-figure` matches that type: